-“People, plants and pride… growing together” is our slogan, and it captures the essence of the program.
+“Growing Great Places Together” is our slogan, and it captures the essence of the program.

 History.
 Established with the guidance of Britain in Bloom, Tidy Towns of Ireland and Villes et Villages Fleuris de France, Communities in Bloom held its first edition in 1995 and 29 participating municipalities were honoured at the first awards ceremonies on Parliament Hill.
 The program now includes hundreds of communities across the country and an international challenge involving communities from the United States, Asia and several European countries allows participants to compete internationally.